How to Tell When to Get Your AC Unit Replaced Rather Than Repaired

 If you’ve called Hydes, you can trust that you’ll get an honest service recommendation; not every HVAC contractor is as honest as we are.
 That’s why it’s important to learn how to tell when you’re better off with an AC replacement than a repair.

-Here are three steps you can take to determine whether you should have your broken down AC unit repaired or replaced with a new system.
+Here are some steps you can take to determine whether you should have your broken down AC unit repaired or replaced with a new system.

 Step #1: Determine Your Unit’s Age